cesarnunezh/EarlyChildhoodDevelopment-Peru/README.md

 # Early Childhoood Development Perú
-PDB-DIT is a repository dedicated to analyzing Early Childhood Development (DIT by its initials in spanish) in Peru.
+Repository dedicated to analyzing Early Childhood Development (DIT by its initials in spanish) in Peru.
 This project aims to provide insights and tools for understanding DIT trends and indicators in the country.
 All the scripts in this repository were used to write the following [discussion paper](https://propuestasdelbicentenario.pe/wp-content/uploads/2024/08/Informe-de-desarrollo-infantil-temprano.pdf)).

 ## Features
 - Data analysis scripts for early childhood development statistics.